 Students are welcome to book a career appointment to explore career options, look at education or training requirements in a particular field, and to learn about post-secondary programs and information on scholarships.
-Appointments are dedicated to Grade 12 students in the first semester, then open up to all grades in second semester.
-To book a career appointment with Ms. Spafford, please sign up at the career counsellor binder located in the Learning Commons.
+Appointments are dedicated to Grade 12 students in the first semester, then open up to all grades in the second semester.
+To book a career appointment with Ms. Spafford, please visit the Learning Commons desk.
+For help with frequently asked Grade 12 questions, please visit this resource.
+Check out Scholartree's blog site - an amazing resource that provides a student's perspective on getting into competitive universities, how to apply for scholarships, and managing the transition from high school to post-secondary.

 Click here for a quick reference guide of upcoming career-related information events!